 An account manager serves as a liaison between a business and its customers.
 He or she develops and maintains the relationship between customers and the business by helping to identify the needs of both parties and deciding how best to meet those needs.
 An account manager may have just one or several clients in his or her portfolio, depending on the size of the business.
 Many account management positions are found in advertising and public relations.
 Account managers in these fields need considerable creative, interpersonal, and organizational skills to serve the needs of businesses and customers.

 The job of an account manager can be very stressful, especially as deadlines for projects approach.
 The position is directly correlated to a company's profits and, as a result, account managers carry a lot of responsibility and work closely with executive teams.
 Some travel may be required to meet with account holders.
-According to Payscale.com, in September 2015 account managers made a median annual salary of $50,760.
+According to PayScale.com, in February 2020 account managers made a median annual salary of $53,956.
 Let's explore some of the educational and professional experiences that can help you start your career as an account manager.

 Step 1: Bachelor's Degree